codevise/pageflow/doc/creating_widget_types/with_erb_templates.md

 ## Creating the Plugin class

-We strart by creating a plugin class in our engine's Ruby code that users of our plugin can reference in their Pageflow initializer:
+We start by creating a plugin class in our engine's Ruby code that users of our plugin can reference in their Pageflow initializer:

 ```ruby